 When management of Dane County Credit Union in Madison, WI, began looking for an automated overdraft program, they were interested in having the ability to replace the daily manual review of accounts by the program administrator with streamlined overdraft processes and procedures.
-They found such a solution with JMFA OVERDRAFT PRIVILEGE®, a fully disclosed program which would allow them to specify program parameters within their core processing system to determine member eligibility and verify account overdraft limits.
-After implementing the program with support from JMFA and experiencing positive results, they decided that they could manage the program on their own.
+According to Shay Santos, chief financial officer, they found such a solution with JMFA OVERDRAFT PRIVILEGE®.
+This fully disclosed program would allow them to specify program parameters within their core processing system to determine member eligibility and verify account overdraft limits.
+After implementing the program – with support from JMFA – and experiencing positive results, credit union management decided they could manage the program on their own.

 JMFA OVERDRAFT PRIVILEGE® Redux

-In November 2015, Jon Lowrey, Dane County CU CEO, met with JMFA Regional Director Susan Prell, and discussed the credit union’s overdraft program results.
-In the years since the institution’s last contract engagement with JMFA, Regulation E had been put into place requiring members to opt-in to overdraft coverage on ATM and one-time debit card transactions.
-The credit union had decided not to expand overdraft coverage to e-channels and Prell explained that the institution was losing quite a bit of revenue from that decision.
+In November 2015, Dane County CU reconnected with JMFA to discuss the credit union’s overdraft program results.
+Since the institution’s last contract engagement with JMFA, Regulation E had been put into place requiring members to opt-in to overdraft coverage on ATM and one-time debit card transactions.
+The credit union had decided not to expand overdraft coverage to e-channels which was a decision that had a strong impact on the credit union’s revenue losses.

-She pointed out that providing members with fully-disclosed opt-in overdraft protection on electronic transactions was a compliant way to increase revenue, while providing members with a valuable service to avoid having those transactions denied at point of sale.
-Following that conversation, Lowrey spoke with a few JMFA credit union clients that verified the company’s successful track record and then decided to re-engage with JMFA OVERDRAFT PRIVILEGE®
+It was pointed out that providing members with fully-disclosed, opt-in overdraft protection on electronic transactions was a compliant way to increase revenue, while providing members with a valuable service to avoid having those transactions denied at point of sale.
+Following that conversation, the management team spoke with a few JMFA credit union clients that verified the company’s successful track record and then decided to re-engage with JMFA OVERDRAFT PRIVILEGE®.

 Before re-signing with JMFA, multiple credit union staff members managed the overdraft program.
-JMFA’s consultants recommended reducing this number to streamline processes.
-Santos explained that while the previous staffing strategy worked fairly well, there were times when having different parts of the program spread out among multiple people – all with other work responsibilities – made it difficult to manage in a timely manner.
-By following JMFA’s suggestion to designate one administrator and a supervisor to oversee the program, the credit union has seen an overall reduction in the time spent maintaining the program and an increase in efficiency.
+JMFA’s consultants recommended reducing this number to streamline the process.
+By following JMFA’s suggestion to designate one administrator and a supervisor to oversee the program, the credit union has experienced an overall reduction in the time spent maintaining the program and an increase in efficiency.

 For Dane County CU, these training opportunities have been embraced by the entire organization.
-“The extensive training resources JMFA offers – for new employees as well as refresher sessions – provide the information our staff needs to stay current with program details and effectively explain the service to our members,” said Santos.
-“In addition to the scheduled on-site training, our consultants contacts check in with us regularly and we know we can call on them if we ever have questions.”
+“The extensive training resources JMFA offers – for new employees as well as refresher sessions – provide the information our staff members need to stay current with program details and effectively explain the service to our members,” said Santos.
+“In addition to the scheduled on-site training, our JMFA contacts check in with us regularly and we know we can call on them if we ever have questions.”

-Recently, the overdraft program administrator and program supervisor attended the JMFA Academy in Houston, Texas, for an in-depth, two-day session that details every aspect of program implementation and management, compliance and member service initiatives.
+The overdraft program administrator and program supervisor also attended the JMFA Academy in Houston, Texas, for an in-depth, two-day session that details every aspect of program implementation and management, compliance and member service initiatives.
 “This was a great opportunity for our staff members since neither was directly involved in the program implementation,” Santos continued.

 “People are often shocked when their account is overdrawn, so providing consistent communication is very important both for maintaining compliance and providing better service,” Santos said.
 “When members learn of their account condition, they call to ask what has happened.
 It is very reassuring when they understand what the overdraft program can do for them, as well as how important it is to be aware of their account situation.”